MaramSliti/MaramSliti/README.md

 ### 🪄 About Me

 Hi!
-I'm Maram, a curious and creative data science student from Tunisia 🇹🇳.
+I'm Maram, a curious and creative Data Science Engineering student from Tunisia 🇹🇳.
 I’m passionate about using technology to make meaningful impact — especially in healthcare.

 Currently, I’m working on **PulmoScan**, a deep learning-based project to detect lung nodules from CT scans.
 Research, data, and a touch of creativity — that’s my zone. 🤍